magdolana/PlateDesign/README.md

 ##ls-seed project
-1)Ls-Seed project is a pure framework using AngularJS, RequireJS and NodeJS webkit to build an APP for Windows, Mac, Android and IOS plantform.
+1) Ls-Seed project is a pure framework using AngularJS, RequireJS and NodeJS webkit to build an APP for Windows, Mac, Android and IOS plantform.

-2)You don't need to change the source code in order to use the ls-seed framework.
+2) You don't need to change the source code in order to use the ls-seed framework.
 Based on the ls-seed framework, you can include your own CSS, JS and HTML file.

-3)It is an cliend-end APP built by grunt(Windows and Mac version) and cordova (Android, ios version).
+3) It is an cliend-end APP built by grunt(Windows and Mac version) and cordova (Android, ios version).

 ###Making Windows and Mac  applications.